karinavdo/RaadselLiteratuur/docs/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-title: "Het raadsel literatuur.
-Is literaire kwaliteit meetbaar?"
+title: "<i>Het raadsel literatuur.
+Is literaire kwaliteit meetbaar?</i>"
 home: "true"
 ---
 <br>